little-world/rust-course/src/01-memory-ownership-patterns.md

 ## Pattern 6: Arena Allocation

-**Problem**: Allocating many small objects with `Box::new()` or `Vec::push()` is slow—each allocation calls into the system allocator (`malloc`), which involves locks and metadata management.
-Individually freeing objects is even slower.
-Compilers and parsers allocate millions of AST nodes; web servers create objects per request.
+*   **Problem**: Allocating many small objects with `Box::new()` or `Vec::push()` is slow.
+Each call invokes the system's general-purpose allocator (`malloc`), which involves locking and metadata overhead.
+Freeing each object individually is also slow.

-**Solution**: Arena allocation (bump allocation)—pre-allocate a large memory chunk and hand out pointers by incrementing a position counter.
-Deallocation is a no-op for individual objects; the entire arena is freed at once when dropped.
-This reduces allocation from a complex operation to a pointer increment.
+*   **Solution**: Use an arena allocator (also called a bump allocator).
+Pre-allocate a large, contiguous chunk of memory.
+"Allocating" an object is now just a cheap pointer increment ("bumping" the pointer).
+Deallocation is a single, wholesale operation where the entire arena is freed at once.

-**Why It Matters**: Arena allocation is 10-100x faster than general-purpose allocators for small objects.
-For compilers, this means parsing is allocation-limited—arena allocation can halve compile times.
-For web servers handling 10,000 requests/second, per-request arenas eliminate allocation overhead entirely.
+*   **Why It Matters**: Arena allocation is 10-100x faster than general-purpose allocators for scenarios involving many small objects.
+For applications like compilers (which create millions of AST nodes) or web servers (which create objects per-request), this can dramatically improve performance by reducing allocation bottlenecks.

-**Use Cases**: Compiler frontends (AST, IR, symbol tables), web server request handlers, game engine frame allocations, graph algorithms with temporary structures, template engines, parsers and lexers.
+*   **Use Cases**: Compiler frontends (AST, IR, symbol tables), web server request handlers, game engine frame allocations, graph algorithms with temporary node structures, and parsers/lexers.

 ### Examples